googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 #### When to close an issue

-Keeping issues unecessarily opened have several impacts:
+Keeping issues unnecessarily opened have several impacts:
 - it clogged the issue tracker
 - it drowns the important issues
 - it decreases the value and the worth given to an open issue